 Any good pitch should include some sort of elevator pitch.
-This should be one or two sentences that communicates how you can help.
-And if designed properly, it should grab the prospect’s attention and create a little interest.
+This should be one or two sentences that communicate how you can help.
+If designed properly, it should grab the prospect’s attention and create a little interest.

 We help salespeople to build a more powerful sales pitch and this usually leads to an immediate improvement in sales results.